En012/Team-9-S.E.-Laser-Tag/README.md

 ###
     pip install pillow

+## Psycopg2
+This can be installed with the following command:
+###
+    pip install psycopg2-binary

 # Running the program

 After downloading and extracting the zip file, navigate to the project folder within your command line.